assertible/nodejs-example/README.md

 teams haven't added continuous testing to their workflow, and resort to manually testing applications after every deployment.

-At Assertible, we've created a continuous testing platform to help developers automate their QA tests and complete their CI pipeline.

 **The ideal workflow**

 - Push code to GitHub